trentapple/SaferMathTransformer/README.md

-# SaferMathTransformer
+# Safer Math Transformer
-Safe(r) Math Calculator when accepting arbitrary input.
-Uses AST with predefined ops.
+Safe(r) Math Calculator accepting arbitrary text input.
+Uses AST with predefined operations.

+Does not rely on simple `eval` (which will often be too dangerous for production).